|

 that the function of the court thereunder was not that of exercising

-the statutory proceeding under the patent laws in aid of the Patent
+in the statutory proceeding under the patent laws in aid of the

 Postum Cereal Company v.
 California Fig Nut Company, 272 U. S. 693,

-provision for a like appeal in a trade-mark proceeding, this court
+for a like appeal in a trade-mark proceeding, this court held: ‘The

-administrative decision.
-It is merely an instruction to the
+decision.
+It is merely an instruction to the Commissioner

-Commissioner of Patents by a court which is made part of the
+of Patents by a court which is made part of the machinery of the

-machinery of the Patent Office for administrative purposes.’
-Another
+Patent Office for administrative purposes.’
+Another case in point

-the courts of the District of Columbia to revise an order of a
+in the courts of the District of Columbia to revise an order of

-the function assigned to the courts of the District in the statutory
+that the function assigned to the courts of the District in the

-proceeding was not judicial in the sense of the Constitution, but
+statutory proceeding was not judicial in the sense of the Constitution,

-was legislative and advisory, because it was that of instructing and
+but was legislative and advisory, because it was that of instructing

 legislative.